About us - The Bavarian State Research Center for Agriculture

 Flyer and further informations

-Jakob Opperer was born in Rosenheim and also lives in the area today.
-He graduated in agricultural sciences in Freising and had a practical training in Australia.
-After university Jakob Opperer started his career in the agricultural administration.
-He worked as a consultant and agricultural teacher for a few years until he was an employee at the department G (Key Issues of Agricultural Policy) at the Bavarian State Ministry of Food, Agriculture and Forestry in 1990.
-From 1993 to 2005 he was head of the Division of Plant Production at the Bavarian State Ministry and since August 1st 2005 he manages the Bavarian State Research Center for Agriculture as President.
+Stephan Sedlmayer was born in Wertingen and lives in the greater Munich area today.
+He graduated in agricultural sciences at the TUM in Freising-Weihenstephan and started his career in the agricultural administration in 1994.
+He worked as a consultant and agricultural teacher in Kaufbeuren for a couple of years.
+He changed to a job at the Bavarian State Ministry of Food, Agriculture and Forestry first in Berlin an after that in Munich.
+He was office manager for minister Helmut Brunner and minister Michaela Kaniber for more than 12 years.
+Since November 1st 2020 he manages the Bavarian State Research Center for Agriculture as President.

 Chairmanship and Administrative Department